bkurit/AirBNB-Sales-Analysis/README.md

-# B2B_sales_analysis
+# AirBNB sales analysis
-Analysis of a B2B sales dataset
+Analysis of a AirBNB sales dataset